This post may contain affiliate links. Please read my disclosure for more information.

 30% for Housing

-That includes your mortgage or rent, property taxes, homeowner’s insurance and even maintenance costs.
+That includes your mortgage payment or rent, property taxes, homeowner’s insurance and even maintenance costs.

 Examples of housing costs: